Starwood CEO: Oil price rise reflects robust economy

-(Reuters) - The chief executive of Starwood Hotels & Resorts Worldwide HOT.N said oil prices would have to rise “pretty significantly” from current levels to put a dent in hotel demand.
+March 16 (Reuters) - The chief executive of Starwood Hotels & Resorts Worldwide said oil prices would have to rise “pretty significantly” from current levels to put a dent in hotel demand.

 Frits Van Paasschen said the current increase in oil prices reflects a U.S. and global economy that is gaining speed, a factor that bodes well overall for hotels.